 5. The Obelisk

-In the middle of St. Peter’s square, you will see a giant piece of red granite.
-This is called an obelisk and if you pay attention, you will see quite a few of them around Rome.
+In the middle of St. Peter’s square, you’ll see a giant piece of red granite.
+This is called an obelisk and if you pay attention, you’ll see quite a few of them around Rome.
 This particular obelisk was originally erected in the middle of the spina or central area of Nero’s Circus.
-It is one solid, piece of stone 82ft (25m) high and weighs 330 tons!
+It’s one solid piece of stone 82 feet (25 meters) high and weighs 330 tons!

-It is the second-highest in Rome, after the one at St John of Lateran church, and surprisingly is the only one without hieroglyphs.
+It’s the second-highest in Rome, after the one at St. John of Lateran church, and surprisingly is the only one without hieroglyphs.
 The writing you find on it is actually in Latin.
-It was erected by the Pharaoh Amenemhet II (1985-1929 B.C.) as a votive offering for recovering his eyesight.
+It was erected by the Pharaoh Amenemhet II (1985 to 1929 B.C.) as a votive offering for recovering his eyesight.

-In 40 A.D. the Emperor Caligula wanted it in Rome and so that’s how it ended up in the Eternal City.
+In A.D.
+40, Emperor Caligula wanted it in Rome and so that’s how it ended up in the Eternal City.
 When the new St. Peter’s church was built, the obelisk was still in its original position.
 At that point, Pope Sixtus V had it moved to the center in front of the new church.
-He also put a cross on top for good measure!
+He also put a cross on top for good measure.

-If you look at the facade of St. Peter’s Basilica you will notice a huge balcony right smack in the middle of it.
+If you look at the facade of St. Peter’s Basilica, you’ll notice a huge balcony right smack in the middle of it.
 There are two important events that take place here:

 - The Announcement of a New Pope: When a pope passes away, all the cardinals group together in the Sistine Chapel for the Conclave.
-This is when a secretive voting happens to elect a new pope.
-Once the pope is elected, white smoke will appear from the Sistine Chapel letting everyone, in St. Peter’s square, that a new pope has been elected.
-A little while later the Cardinal Protodeacon will appear and announce the new Pope with the famous phrase” Habemus Papam”!
+This is when a secret vote happens to elect a new pope.
+Once the pope is elected, white smoke will appear from the Sistine Chapel, letting everyone in St. Peter’s Square know that a new pope has been elected.
+A little while later, the Cardinal Protodeacon will appear and announce the new pope with the famous phrase Habemus Papam!